rsyncOSX/RsyncUI/phase1.md

   - removable
 - No later phase should introduce a second configuration loader or a second log-data service while these inventories still point to existing shared seams.

-If this file is used as the Phase 1 execution checklist, the safest first edits are:
+The first three execution edits from this file are now landed:

-1. convert `ActorGetversionofRsyncUI` into a plain async service,
+1. `GetversionofRsyncUI` is a plain async service,
-2. remove `ActorCreateOutputforView` by replacing it with pure helpers, and
+2. `CreateOutputforView` is a plain helper instead of an actor, and
-3. replace detached writes in `WriteSynchronizeConfigurationJSON` and `WriteLogRecordsJSON` with one awaited storage writer.
+3. `WriteSynchronizeConfigurationJSON` / `WriteLogRecordsJSON` now write through one awaited shared storage writer.